FAQ 2 - Materials

-- Watch the video: Using ArtResin Over Sculpture and 3D objects
+- Using ArtResin Epoxy Resin Over Sculpture and 3D objects

-- Yes, you can apply ArtResin to sculpture and 3D objects by painting it on in thin coats with a disposable foam brush or applying with gloved hands.
+- Yes, you can apply ArtResin epoxy resin to sculpture and 3D objects by painting it on in thin coats with a disposable foam brush or applying with gloved hands.

-- Watch the video: Making Jewelry Pendants with ArtResin
+- Making Jewelry Pendants with ArtResin Epoxy Resin

-Can I embed an object in ArtResin (e.g. a penny)?
+Can I embed an object in epoxy resin (e.g. a penny)?

 Can I use ArtResin with glass?